makerdao/community/governance/polls/Investigate Implementation of an Antalpha Institutional Vault - May 23, 2022.md

 start_date: 2022-05-23T16:00:00
 end_date: 2022-05-26T16:00:00
 ---
-# Poll: Inclusion Poll - Implementation of an Antalpha Institutional Vault - May 23, 2022
+# Poll: Investigate Implementation of an Antalpha Institutional Vault - May 23, 2022

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the Maker Community.
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning Monday, May 23 at 16:00 UTC.